 Most children with ADHD have at least one other developmental or mental health problem.
 This may be a mood, anxiety, or substance use disorder.
-Or it may be a learning problem or a tic disorder.
+Or, it may be a learning problem or a tic disorder.

 Treating ADHD is a partnership between the health care provider and the person with ADHD.
 If it's a child, parents and often teachers are involved.
 For treatment to work, it is important to:

-If treatment does not seem to work, the health care provider will likely:
+If treatment does not seem to work, the provider will likely:

 Medicine combined with behavioral treatment often works best.
 Different ADHD medicines can be used alone or combined with each other.
-The doctor will decide which medicine is right, based on the person's symptoms and needs.
+The provider will decide which medicine is right, based on the person's symptoms and needs.

 Psychostimulants (also known as stimulants) are the most commonly used medicines.
-Although these drugs are called stimulants, they actually have a calming effect in people with ADHD.
+Although these drugs are called stimulants, they actually have a calming effect on people with ADHD.

-Follow the health care provider's instructions about how to take ADHD medicine.
+Follow the provider's instructions about how to take ADHD medicine.
 The provider needs to monitor if the medicine is working and if there are any problems with it.
 So, be sure to keep all appointments with the provider.

 Some ADHD medicines have side effects.
-If the person has side effects, contact the doctor right away.
+If the person has side effects, contact the provider right away.
 The dosage or medicine itself may need to be changed.